Jhy9/Simple-substitution-cipher-solver/Documentation/Logs/Test-final-logs.md

 ## Fields

- - Time used: How many ms algorithm took to perform task (read cipher+run solver+write solution)
+ - Time used: How many ms algorithm took to decipher text.

  - S/F: Does final result match the original file.